kartoflu/midnight-espresso/README.md

 ## What's new?
 ### Midnight-Espresso (formerly Koffi) v2.0.0
-- Complete overhaul
+- Complete theme overhaul with a darker color palette
-- New font replacement
-- Switched font host from Discord to Github
+- New font replacement & switched font host from Discord to Github
 - Fixed uncolored texts and icons
 - Removed some unnecessary strings (ringtone, overlay_alpha)
 ##### You can check the full changelog [here](https://github.com/kartoflu/koffi/blob/main/CHANGELOG.md)

 ## Manual Installation
+For now legacy version can only be installed manually, please be patient and refer to this guide instead until the raw links are updated.
-- Download theme files from Releases
+- Download theme file from Releases
 - Move the file you just downloaded to Aliucord/themes
 - Restart the app